 Install Security Software

 Most computer users know they need antivirus or antimalware software.
-Many secure their network devices using a VPN, but far fewer use this software on their devices.
+Many secure their network devices with a VPN, but far fewer use it on their devices.
 While Android has a built-in VPN, iOS devices don’t, and Android’s software offers minimal protection for your data.
 Users need dedicated software and can stay secure with these mobile VPNs while enjoying additional benefits.

 According to technology and SaaS expert Nick Saraev, mobile VPNs enable access to geo-restricted content on streaming services.
-They can keep you secure if you connect to the Internet using public WiFi networks.
+They can keep you secure when you connect to public Wi-Fi networks.

 Use Auto-Lock And Other Security Features

-Most mobile devices have some security features built in, but they only work if activated.
-Make certain the screen lock is turned on and requires a PIN, passkey, or biometric data to unlock.
+Most mobile devices have built-in security features, but they only work if activated.
+Ensure the screen lock is enabled and requires a PIN, passcode, or biometric data to unlock.
 The screen should lock after a minute of inactivity.
 If it takes ten minutes to lock, that’s plenty of time for somebody to grab your phone if it is unattended.

 A PIN is the least secure method of locking a phone, but it is better than no lock.
 Use as long a pin as you are allowed; it isn’t apparent.
-Avoid using combinations that make simple gestures or patterns on screen.
-These are easily guessed and are some of the first keys thieves try.
+Avoid using combinations that result in simple gestures or patterns on the screen.
+These are easily guessed and among the first keys thieves try.

 Implement Biometric And Password Settings

 Short PINs are the least secure form of screen lock.
-Passwords, rather than passkeys, are more secure than PINs, but you do need to verify that you create a secure password.
+Passwords, rather than passkeys, are more secure than PINs, but you still need to ensure you create a secure password.
 This means it needs to include uppercase and lowercase letters, numbers, and special characters, and should ideally be at least 12 characters long.
-The longer and more random the password, the more difficult it is to bypass.
+The longer and more random the password, the harder it is to crack.

 Fortunately, most modern mobile phones, whether Android or iOS, have built-in biometric features.
 Biometric authentication can include fingerprint or thumbprint ID and facial recognition.
-It is tough to fake or bypass these settings, and phone owners are highly recommended to use them where they are available.
+It is tough to fake or bypass these settings, and phone owners are strongly recommended to use them when available.

 Update Your OS